Big-Bee-Network/bigbee-globi-reporting/README.md

 indexed_interactions_bees.tsv:
  All indexed bee interactions

- datasets.zip
+datasets.zip:
- All datasets reviewed for this publication.
+ All datasets reviewed for this publication
  ```